jamiesmith/astrosaloon/_posts/2019-03-22-messier-marathon-take-one.md

 <!--more-->
 Using a copy of the [MessierMarathon.js](http://www.bisque.com/sc/blogs/seeker_blog/archive/2019/02/27/a-new-messier-marathon-scripting-example.aspx) which I got from Richard Wright's blog, [A New Messier Marathon Scripting Example](http://www.bisque.com/sc/blogs/seeker_blog/archive/2019/02/27/a-new-messier-marathon-scripting-example.aspx), I set on my way.
 I don't have the limits right for my scope yet, so I did in fact get a couple of really nice shots of the walls (sorry, I deleted those).
 When I give this a second take I will definitely add a focus run every so often - the temperature drop over the night caused quite a bit of drift in the later images.

 After all was said and done I managed to get 87 out of the 110 Messier catalog objects.
 Many were competing with moonglow.
-Each image is a 300 second monochrome image, all luminance, calibrated with a master dark superbias, and 30 flats.
+Each image is a 300 second monochrome image, all luminance, and each were calibrated with a master dark, superbias, and 30 flats.
+I did very little postprocessing.
 I could have skipped a few, because in many instances they are

 Here is a full shot of the gallery.
 If you want to see each of the individual images and their blurry goodness, scroll down to the bottom of the post.